-Joyce Poole has studied the social behavior and communication of African elephants for over thirty years and has dedicated her life to their conservation and welfare.
+Joyce Poole has studied the social behavior and communication of African elephants for over thirty five years and has dedicated her life to their conservation and welfare.
 The inspiration for her life's work came from a childhood in Africa, a father with a love of nature, and a lecture by Jane Goodall that she attended at the age of eleven.
 She began her work with elephants at the age of 19 in Amboseli National Park studying there under mentor, and Director of the Amboseli Elephant Research Project, Cynthia Moss.

 Decades-long study of elephant behavior and communication